lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54l/ug_nrf54l15_gs.rst

 Reading the logs
 ****************

-With the :ref:`zephyr:hello_world_user` sample programmed, the nRF54L15 PDK outputs logs over UART.
+With the :ref:`zephyr:hello_world_user` sample programmed, the nRF54L15 PDK outputs logs over UART 30.

 To read the logs from the :ref:`zephyr:hello_world_user` sample programmed to the nRF54L15 PDK, complete the following steps: